snayfach/UHGV-classifier/README.md

 The UHGV is a comprehensive and deeply annotated database of viral genomes from the human gut microbiome.
 For more info on the data, see: https://github.com/snayfach/UHGV.

-UHGV-classify allows a user to assign a quasi-taxonomic label to their sequence, determine novelty relative to database, identify characteristics of the nearest viral group, and identify other phylogenetically related viruses in the database.
+The UHGV-classifier allows a user to assign a quasi-taxonomic label to their sequence, determine novelty relative to database, identify characteristics of the nearest viral group, and identify other phylogenetically related viruses in the database.

 <img src="img/classify_workflow.png" width="900">